aaronparker/aaronparker.github.io/_drafts/about5378-revision-v1-About.md

   * BriForum Denver, July 2015: [I've got 99 Problems and Folder Redirection is Every One of Them](http://www.brianmadden.com/video/BriForum-2015-Ive-Got-99-Problems-and-Folder-Redirection-is-Every-One-of-Them)
   * Citrix Synergy Orlando, May 2015: [I've got 99 Problems and Folder Redirection is Every One of Them](https://www.mycugc.org/p/do/sd/sid=25)
   * Citrix TechXperts, May 2015: I've got 99 Problems and Folder Redirection is Every One of Them
-  * xenappblog.com Webcast, January 2015:&nbsp;How Folder Redirection Impacts User Experience and Breaks Applications
+  * xenappblog.com Webcast, January 2015: How Folder Redirection Impacts User Experience and Breaks Applications

 **2014**